ziudeso/naba-comfyui-nvidia-docker/README.md

 You will prefer ' weak ' if you manually install or alter custom nodes.
 **WARNING: Using `normal-` will prevent access to the WebUI.**

+### 5.3.5.
+FORCE_CHOWN

+The `FORCE_CHOWN` environment variable is used to force change directory ownership as the `comfy` user during script startup (might be slow).
+It must be set with a non empty value (for example "yes: `-e FORCE_CHOWN=yes`) to be enabled.

+When set, it will "force chown" every sub-folder in the `run` and `basedir` folders when it first attempt to access them before verifying they are owned by the proper user.

+This was added to support users who attempt to do mounts of the `run` and `basedir` folders onto other hosts which might not respect the UID/GID of the `comfy` user.

 ## 5.4.
 ComfyUI Manager & Security levels

 [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager/) is installed and available in the container.